talon-one/talon_one.rb/docs/ManagementApi.md

 Import referrals

 Upload a CSV file containing the referrals that should be created.
 The file should be sent as multipart data.
 The CSV file contains the following columns:  - `code` (required): The referral code. - `advocateprofileintegrationid` (required): The profile ID of the advocate. - `startdate`: The start date in RFC3339 of the code redemption period. - `expirydate`: The end date in RFC3339 of the code redemption period. - `limitval`: The maximum number of redemptions of this code.
-Defaults to `1` when left blank. - `attributes`: A JSON object describing _custom_ referral attribute names and their values, enclosed with double quotation marks.
-For example, if you created a [custom attribute](https://docs.talon.one/docs/dev/concepts/attributes#custom-attributes)   called `category` associated with the referral entity, the object in the CSV file, when opened in a text editor, must be: `\"{\"category\": \"10_off\"}\"`.
+Defaults to `1` when left blank. - `attributes`: A JSON object describing _custom_ referral attribute names and their values, enclosed with double quotation marks.<br />   For example, if you created a [custom attribute](https://docs.talon.one/docs/dev/concepts/attributes#custom-attributes)   called `category` associated with the referral entity, the object in the CSV file, when opened in a text editor, must be: `\"{\"category\": \"10_off\"}\"`.
 You can use the time zone of your choice.
-It is converted to UTC internally by Talon.One.  **Important:** When you import a CSV file with referrals, a [customer profile](https://docs.talon.one/docs/dev/concepts/entities/customer-profiles) is **not** automatically created for each `advocateprofileintegrationid` column value.
-Use the [Update customer profile](https://docs.talon.one/integration-api#tag/Customer-profiles/operation/updateCustomerProfileV2) endpoint or the [Update multiple customer profiles](https://docs.talon.one/integration-api#tag/Customer-profiles/operation/updateCustomerProfilesV2) endpoint to create the customer profiles.  **Note:** We recommend limiting your file size to 500MB.  **Example:**  ```text code,startdate,expirydate,advocateprofileintegrationid,limitval,attributes REFERRAL_CODE1,2020-11-10T23:00:00Z,2021-11-11T23:00:00Z,integid_4,1,\"{\"\"my_attribute\"\": \"\"10_off\"\"}\" REFERRAL_CODE2,2020-11-10T23:00:00Z,2021-11-11T23:00:00Z,integid1,1,\"{\"\"my_attribute\"\": \"\"20_off\"\"}\" ```
+It is converted to UTC internally by Talon.One.  > [!important] When you import a CSV file with referrals, > a [customer profile](https://docs.talon.one/docs/dev/concepts/entities/customer-profiles) > is **not** automatically created for each `advocateprofileintegrationid` > column value.
+Use the [Update customer profile](https://docs.talon.one/integration-api#tag/Customer-profiles/operation/updateCustomerProfileV2) > endpoint or the [Update multiple customer profiles](https://docs.talon.one/integration-api#tag/Customer-profiles/operation/updateCustomerProfilesV2) > endpoint to create the customer profiles.  > [!note] We recommend limiting your file size to 500 MB.  ## Example  ```text code,startdate,expirydate,advocateprofileintegrationid,limitval,attributes REFERRAL_CODE1,2020-11-10T23:00:00Z,2021-11-11T23:00:00Z,integid_4,1,\"{\"\"my_attribute\"\": \"\"10_off\"\"}\" REFERRAL_CODE2,2020-11-10T23:00:00Z,2021-11-11T23:00:00Z,integid1,1,\"{\"\"my_attribute\"\": \"\"20_off\"\"}\" ```

 ### Example